Skip to main content

 The default for field Enable for empty subject is set in the menu Models > Model overview > tab Branches > tab Model settings.

-1. To enable immediate task execution by double-clicking on an item, select the checkbox Double click on record.
+7. To enable immediate task execution by double-clicking on a row, select the checkbox Double click on record.
 For more information, see Configure a double-click task.

-3. To control the performance, you can configure the Refresh behavior after specific actions:
+8. To control the performance, configure the Refresh after execute behavior:

 • None - the user interface will not refresh any data.